fausecteam/ctf-gameserver/docs/checkers/go-library.md

   service health.
 * `CheckFlag(ip string, team int, tick int) (checkerlib.Result, error)`: Determine if the flag for the given tick can be retrieved.
 Use `checkerlib.GetFlag(tick, nil)` to get the flag to check for.
-Called multiple times per Script execution, for the current and different preceding ticks.
+Called multiple times per Script execution, for the current and preceding ticks.

 In your `main()`, call `checkerlib.RunCheck()` with your implementation as argument.
-The library will take care of calling your methods, merging the results and submitting them to the Checker Master.
+The library will take care of calling your methods, merging the results, and submitting them to the Checker Master.

 ### Persistent State
 * `StoreState(key string, data interface{})`: Store data persistently across runs (serialized as JSON).